amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 Units
 -----

 The ``units`` element defines the default units to be assumed for the entire input file.
 Amanzi's internal default units are SI units.
-Conversion from the listed units to Amanzi's internal default units is not yet implemented.
-Akuna does allow users to specify units when entering individual values during model setup and tool set definition.
-Akuna then translates all user specified units to the Amanzi default units before writing out the Amanzi input file.
+Conversion from the listed units to Amanzi's internal default units is done during conversion of this spec to the internal (developers') spec.

 ``units`` has the optional elements of length, time, mass, and concentration.
 Each of those in turn have their own structure.
 The structures are as follows.